Welcome to Shimonita Town

 The Kanto Plain stretches downstream from Mayama Kabura River to the eastern part of Shimonita, and the mountains on the Gunma-Nagano border are located in the western part.

-Suwa Shrine, famous for its sculptures that remain in the town, and the scars from the Shimonita War that took place at the end of the Edo period can be seen in various parts of the town, giving visitors a sense of history.
+Suwa Shrine, famous for the sculptures that remain in the town, and the scars from the Shimonita War that took place at the end of the Edo period can be seen in various parts of the town, giving visitors a sense of history.
 The Median Tectonic Line, which divides the Japanese archipelago into two halves from east to west, runs through the town, and the area is a geological treasure trove of strata and rocks from various eras.

 Starting from Shimonita Station, let’s take a stroll through the sights of Shimonita’s town center.